 “Exquisitely written… There is lucidity and depth in each observed or remembered moment … an overall view of a beautiful landscape seen through clear water, a scene of truth and transformation.” — The Washington Post on “The Last First Day”

 Carrie Brown is the author of six acclaimed novels — Rose’s Garden, Lamb in Love, Confinement, The Hatbox Baby, The Rope Walk and, most recently, The Last First Day — as well as a collection of short stories, The House on Belle Isle.
-A new novel, The Stargazer’s Sister, will be published by Pantheon Books in 2015.

 “This is a novelist who understands that the forest is in the leaf.” — Ron Charles, The Christian Science Monitor